 An additional advantage of computing training loss in parameter-space $Y$ is that DNN networks are signal model agnostic: network training does not require explicit calculation of $M$.
 This approach is advantageous when working with complex signal models, as made clear by comparison with \textit{Self-supervised} methods.
-In contrast with our proposed approach, \textit{Self-supervised} methods embed $M$ between network output and training loss (see Fig \ref{fig:methodcomparison}).
-During DNN training, network parameters $p$ are updated by computing partial derivatives of the training loss; this process requires the loss to be expressed in a differentiable form.
-By embedding $M$ in the loss formulation, \textit{Self-supervised} methods thus limit themselves to signal models that can be expressed in an explicitly differentiable form.
-In contrast, our method does not rely on computing $M$ during training, and is therefore compatible with a wider range of complex qMRI signal models.
+In contrast with our proposed approach, \textit{Self-supervised} methods embed $M$ between network output and training loss (see Fig \ref{fig:methodcomparison}); this poses two practical limitations.

+The first relates to efficient implementation of mini-batch loss, which requires a vectorised representation (and calculation) of predicted signals.
+This may pose a non-trivial challenge in the case of complex signal models.
+The second limitation relates to how training loss is minimised: network parameters $p$ are updated by computing partial derivatives of the training loss.
+This process requires the loss to be expressed in a differentiable form; embedding $M$ in the loss formulation limits \textit{Self-supervised} methods to signal models that can be expressed in an explicitly differentiable form.

+Our method sidesteps both limitations by not requiring explicit calculation of $M$ during training, and is therefore compatible with a wider range of complex qMRI signal models.